gkatuka/azure-ai-agents-mcp/README.md

 * Azure AI Foundry resource with an AI Hub and AI Project
 * Deploy a gpt-4o or later model
+* (Optional)create a Bing Grounding Tool and coonect it to your project (link)[https://learn.microsoft.com/en-us/azure/ai-foundry/agents/how-to/tools/bing-grounding]

 ## Setup